PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataPrepaparationCleanTransformLoadPowerBI.md

 ### 3. Prepare data for analysis in Power BI

+> You will explore Power Query as you learn to extract data from different data sources and choose a storage mode and connectivity type.
+You will learn to profile, clean, and load data into Power BI in preparation for modeling your data (Microsoft Certified: Data Analyst Associate, Prepare data for analysis).

 __3a__ Complete the modules ```Get data in Power BI``` and ```Clean, transform, and load data in Power BI``` of the Microsoft Certified: Data Analyst Associate tutorial, which you can find [here](https://docs.microsoft.com/en-us/learn/paths/prepare-data-power-bi/).

 There is a big difference between absorbing information and putting what you have learned into practice.
 Without doing the latter, the training you have received will go to waste.
 Therefore, you are going to apply your newly acquired Power BI knowledge on a famous Microsoft dataset/database called AdventureWorks.

 __3b__ Clone the following GitHub repository: [DA-100: Analyzing Data with Power BI](https://github.com/MicrosoftLearning/DA-100-Analyzing-Data-with-Power-BI).

-__3c__ Complete ```Module 2 - Get Data in Power BI``` lab exercise, which you can find [here](https://microsoftlearning.github.io/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.html).

-__3d__ Complete ```Module 3 - Clean, Transform, and Load Data in Power BI``` lab exercise, which you can find [here](https://microsoftlearning.github.io/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.html).
+__3c__ Complete ```Module 2 - Get Data in Power BI``` and ```Module 3 - Clean, Transform, and Load Data in Power BI``` lab exercise, which you can find [here](https://microsoftlearning.github.io/DA-100-Analyzing-Data-with-Power-BI/).

 ***